deltachat/pyinfra-xdcstore/README.md

 )
 ```

-## Deploy with a one-liner
+## Deploy with few CLI commands

+You can also use this module
-It can also be used to deploy xdcstore and xdcget like this:
+to deploy xdcstore and xdcget
+with these few CLI commands:

 ```
 # install pyinfra, and this module